- UCAS Code: M1R1

 Learning and teaching methods for students of French include:

-- essay-based Highers/Advanced Highers/A Levels recommended, eg Social subjects, Philosophy, Psychology, RMPS
+- essay-based Highers/Advanced Highers/A Levels recommended, for example Social subjects, Philosophy, Psychology, RMPS

 - experience in a law firm is not expected